-The electric power generation capacity in North Macedonia in 2022 mainly consisted of two coal thermal power plants with a total of 824 MW installed capacity, nine large hydropower plants with 571 MW installed capacity, 123 small hydropower plants with 148 MW installed capacity and three gas CHP plants with 287 MW installed capacity.
-In 2021 and 2022, the long-dormant Negotino heavy fuel oil plant was also fired up in response to the energy crisis that hit the country but made only a small contribution to overall production.
+The electric power generation capacity in North Macedonia in 2023 mainly consisted of two coal thermal power plants with a total of 824 MW installed capacity, ten large hydropower plants with 587 MW installed capacity, 124 small hydropower plants with 133 MW installed capacity and three gas combined heat and power (CHP) plants with 287 MW installed capacity.
+In recent years, the long-dormant Negotino heavy fuel oil plant has also been fired up in response to the energy crisis that hit the country but made only a small contribution to overall production.

-In January 2020 the government adopted the Energy Development Strategy 2020-2040 which elaborates three different scenarios: reference (business as usual), moderate transition and green (strong decarbonisation) scenarios.
-The moderate transition and green scenarios both foresee coal phase-out in 2025 which makes it the first country in the Western Balkans to layout concrete options for a pre-2030 coal phase-out.
+In December 2019 the then government adopted the Energy Development Strategy 2020-2040 which elaborated three different scenarios: reference (business as usual), moderate transition and green (strong decarbonisation) scenarios.
+The moderate transition and green scenarios both foresaw a coal phase-out in 2025 which made it the first country in the Western Balkans to layout concrete options for a pre-2030 coal phase-out.

 The smaller thermal power plant REK Oslomej had been operating occasionally during winter months.
-Discussions about “urgent need for modernization of the obsolete equipment” have been going on for years now, but according to the Energy Strategy it is phased out in all three scenarios.
-It will be replaced by a 120 MW PV plant on top of the now depleted lignite mine.
+However, because of the energy crisis in recent years, the plant has been operating with imported coal for far longer periods than planned.
+According to the Energy Strategy it is phased out in all three scenarios.
+It is being replaced by a 120 MW of solar photovoltaics on top of the now depleted lignite mine.

 North Macedonia adopted its first National Energy and Climate Plan (NECP) in June 2022.
 It follows the more progressive scenarios from the Energy Strategy in its coal phase-out timeline, with Oslomej being decommissioned in 2021 and Bitola in 2027.
 However, in the introduction it also says that the timeline may slip to 2029.